edersoncorbari/edersoncorbari.github.io/_posts/2018-11-03-clojure-small-bank.md

 ## 1. Project Design

-The idea of the mini bank is to create a rest API using Clojure, where the user can do:
+The idea of the small bank is to create a Rest API using Clojure, where the user can do:

 * 1. Create a new account if there is no.
 * 2. The user can put money into this account.